Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `IFCPU <cpu name>`

 Starts a conditional assembly block in which the true condition is that the current CPU is the one specified.
+The opposite instruction is `IFNCPU`.
 Example:

 ```
 ifcpu R800